Cone, No. 19 Hokies shut down Fighting Irish 77-63

+“I feel good about it, but we’re not organizing any parades down South Main any time soon,” he said.
+“We’re four (conference) games in.
+Long way to go.”

-BLACKSBURG, Va.
-(AP) — Jalen Cone scored 18 points off the bench to lift No. 19 Virginia Tech to a 77-63 victory against Notre Dame on Sunday.
+Jalen Cone scored 18 points off the bench to lift No. 19 Virginia Tech to its latest conquest, a 77-63 victory against Notre Dame.

 Cone connected on 5 of 11 from the floor, including four 3-pointers, as the Hokies (9-2, 3-1 Atlantic Coast Conference) bounced back from Wednesday’s loss at Louisville.
 Virginia Tech has won five of six games and five consecutive home games.

 Keve Aluma added 15 points and 12 rebounds, and Hunter Cattoor had 15 points for the Hokies, who held Notre Dame to just two field goals in the second half.
+The lockdown defensive performance came just four days after they allowed Louisville to shoot 50% in the second half of a 73-70 defeat.

+“I just didn’t like how we played Wednesday,” Young said.
+“I take absolutely nothing away from Louisville, but I didn’t think we were Virginia Tech on Wednesday.
+Didn’t think we were very good in the first half here, but we got some things together, and that was as good a half as we’ve had in quite some time.”

 Nate Laszewski led the Fighting Irish (3-7, 0-4) with 17 points, with most of that coming from an 11-for-12 performance at the free-throw line.